 Below: 1st photo - The corolla is bell shaped with 5 petals.
 The five stamens have whitish filaments and light yellow anthers.
 There is a single style with a 3-lobed tip.
 2nd photo - The root system and crown of Jacob's Ladder.

 Notes: Eloise Butler first recorded introducing Greek Valerian to the Garden with plants obtained in 1910 and 1911, both times sourced from Lake City, MN.
 Her log refers to it as "Greek Valerian".
-Martha Crone planted seeds in Oct.
-1944.
+Martha Crone sowed seeds and added plants: Seeds in 1942, '44, and '53 and plants in 1947, '48, and '54.
 P. reptans is native to the SE corner of Minnesota up to and including some of the metro counties.
 In North America it is found in the eastern half of the continent, excepting a few gulf coast states and Maine in the U.S. and is found in the Canadian provinces on Ontario and Quebec, but classified there as an exotic.
 It has been replanted at various time, most recently in 2012.

 Jacob's Ladder is available from nurseries and native plant growers.
 Certain new varieties can bloom all summer.

 There are two species of Polemonium native to Minnesota - P. reptans, Spreading Jacob's Ladder and P. occidentale subsp. lacustre, Western Jacob's Ladder.
 The latter is rare, endangered, and occurs only in four locations in the coniferous forests of northern Minnesota and then two in Wisconsin, making up the entire known population in North America.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.